wencruz/ModuleManager/Module-Manager-Syntax.md

 }

 // This is a patch.
 Note the prefix - this will be one of  '@' for edit, '+' or '$' for copy,
-// '-' or '!' for delete, '%' for replace.
+// '-' or '!' for delete, '%' to edit-or-create.
 A patch takes some pre-existing top level node, and modifies it
 @PART[myPart]
 {
     // Edit the value with name 'module'